Supplyii/socialmediahackingtoolkitt/README.md

 </div>

-<i>Any actions and or activities related to <b>instaForce</b> is solely your responsibility.
+<i>Any actions and or activities related to <b>Instagram Hacking Toolkit</b> is solely your responsibility.
 The misuse of this tool can result in <b>criminal charges</b> brought against the persons in question. <b>The contributors will not be held responsible</b> in the event any criminal charges be brought against any individuals misusing this tool to break the law.

 <b>This tool contains materials that can be potentially damaging or dangerous for social media</b>.
 Refer to the laws in your province/country before accessing, using,or in any other way utilizing this in a wrong way.